Christmas Markets Beyond Vienna: Strasbourg, Tallinn, and Budapest with Kids

 • Tarte flambee - the Alsatian flatbread with creme fraiche and onions.
 Kid-friendly and warming.

 • Vin chaud (mulled wine) for adults.
-The kids version is chocolat chaud made with real ganache - try it at La Cure Gourmande.
+The kids' version is chocolat chaud made with real ganache - try it at La Cure Gourmande.

 Where to Stay